LiaScript/docs/README.md

 ##### Transposing Data

     --{{0}}--
-If the previous table was too long and you prefer to use only two columns and grow your data vertically, then you can use the attribute `data-transpose`, which flips mirrows your data along an imaginary vertical axis.
+If the previous table was too long and you prefer to condense it into two columns and grow your data vertically, you can use the attribute `data-transpose`, which mirrors your data along an imaginary vertical axis.
+This allows you to present your data in a more compact format.

 ```markdown